htluu-ucsd/cse15l-lab-reports/LabReport2.md

 ### First add:
 ![Image](Screenshot 2023-10-21 193246.png)
-- The only method in my code that is called would be handleRequest().
+- The only method in my code that is called would be `handleRequest()`.
-- The relevant argument for the method is the URL.
-The relevant fields are: wordList, which is what is printed on the webpage, and listNumber, which is for the list number.
+- The relevant argument for the method is the `URL`.
+The relevant fields are: `wordList`, which is what is printed on the webpage, and `listNumber`, which is for the list number.
 - Each of the relevant fields are updated after each method.
-For listNumber, the int is incremented by 1 so that the list starts at 1.
-For wordList, the string concatenates listNumber, period, the added string, and the escape sequence to add a new line.
+For `listNumber`, the int is incremented by 1 so that the list starts at 1.
+For `wordList`, the string concatenates listNumber, period, the added string `My first sentence`, and the escape sequence to add a new line.
 The string is 1 line.

 ### Second add:
 ![Image](Screenshot 2023-10-21 193300.png)
-- The only method in my code that is called would be handleRequest().
+- The only method in my code that is called would be `handleRequest()`.
-- The relevant argument for the method is the URL.
-The relevant fields are: wordList, which is what is printed on the webpage, and listNumber, which is for the list number.
+- The relevant argument for the method is the `URL`.
+The relevant fields are: `wordList`, which is what is printed on the webpage, and `listNumber`, which is for the list number.
 - Each of the relevant fields are updated after each method.
-For listNumber, the int is incremented by 1 so that the list starts at 1 and goes to 2.
-For wordList, the string concatenates listNumber, period, the added string, and the escape sequence to add a new line.
+For `listNumber`, the int is incremented by 1 so that the list starts at 1 and goes to 2.
+For `wordList`, the string concatenates `listNumber`, period, the added string `The number 3`, and the escape sequence to add a new line.
 Now the string is 2 lines.

 ---
 ## Part 2